Our starting point this afternoon.

 For more details, we have our Kim Ji-yeon on the line.

-Jiyeon, the number of COVID-19 related deaths in South Korea has increased again and the number of confirmed cases continues to rise among groups of people engaged in religious activities.
+Jiyeon, the number of COVID-19 related deaths in South Korea increased again on Monday and there have been more confirmed cases, particularly in the virus-stricken city of Daegu?

-The majority of the newly-confirmed cases at least 129 cases were traced to be members of the Daegu -based religious group known as 'Shincheonji' .
+On Monday, more than half of the confirmed cases were traced to members of the religious group 'Shincheonji' .

-Meanwhile, one more person died on raising the total number of deaths to seven as of Monday morning.
+Meanwhile, one more death was reported on Tuesday raising the number of coronavirus-related deaths in South Korea to nine.

-The country's health authorities are working around the clock to contain the virus' spread.
-How are they planning to tackle this increasing worrisome situation?
+South Korea's health authorities are working 24-seven to try and contain the virus' spread.
+How are they adapting to this increasing worrisome situation?

 Back to you.